AppleTalk: AppleTalk Session Protocol

-ASP was an intermediate protocol, built on top of ATP, which in turn was the foundation of AFP.
-It provided basic services for requesting responses to arbitrary commands d performing out-of-band status queries.
+The AppleTalk Session Protocol (ASP) was an intermediate protocol, built on top of AppleTalk Transaction Protocol (ATP), which in turn was the foundation of AFP.
+It provided basic services for requesting responses to arbitrary commands and performing out-of-band status queries.
 It also allowed the server to send asynchronous attention messages to the client.

+AppleTalk Transaction Protocol

+The AppleTalk Transaction Protocol (ATP) was the original reliable transport-level protocol for AppleTalk, built on top of DDP.
+At the time it was being developed, a full, reliable connection-oriented protocol like TCP was considered to be too expensive to implement for most of the intended uses of AppleTalk.
+Thus, ATP was a simple request/response exchange, with no need to set up or tear down connections.

+An ATP request packet could be answered by up to eight response packets.
+The requestor then sent an acknowledgement packet containing a bit mask indicating which of the response packets it received, so the responder could retransmit the remainder.

+ATP could operate in either "at-least-once" mode or "exactly-once" mode.
+Exactly-once mode was essential for operations which were not idempotent; in this mode, the responder kept a copy of the response buffers in memory until successful receipt of a release packet from the requestor, or until a timeout elapsed.
+This way, it could respond to duplicate requests with the same transaction ID by resending the same response data, without performing the actual operation again.

 Datagram Delivery Protocol

-DDP was the lowest-level data-link-independent transport protocol.
+The Datagram Delivery Protocol (DDP) was the lowest-level data-link-independent transport protocol.
 It provided a datagram service with no guarantees of delivery.
 All application-level protocols, including the infrastructure protocols NBP, RTMP and ZIP, were built on top of DDP.
 AppleTalk's DDP corresponds closely to the Network layer of the Open Systems Interconnection (OSI) communication model.

 Name Binding Protocol

-Name Binding Protocol was a dynamic, distributed system for managing AppleTalk names.
+The Name Binding Protocol (NBP) was a dynamic, distributed system for managing AppleTalk names.
 When a service started up on a machine, it registered a name for itself as chosen by a human administrator.
 At this point, NBP provided a system for checking that no other machine had already registered the same name.
 Later, when a client wanted to access that service, it used NBP to query machines to find that service.
 NBP provided browsability ("what are the names of all the services available?") as well as the ability to find a service with a particular name.
-Names were human readable, containing spaces, upper and lower case letters, and including support for searching.
+Names were human-readable, containing spaces and upper- and lower-case letters, and including support for searching.